 Report and Webinar

-The authors of this focus study also presented their results via a webinar on 28 March 2023.
+The research team presented its results via a webinar on 28 March 2023.

 How did programming and cultural leadership engage faith and community groups in Coventry and the region?